We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 While Ecwid is a better option for adding online selling features to an existing website, there’s no question that Shopify is the better option for users who want to build a brand new, fully-featured, standalone online store.

-Its extensive range of templates (12 free and 123 paid-for), content management system, blogging features and extensive app store all allow you to create not just a storefront but a professional, multi-page website.
+Its extensive range of templates (13 free and 210 paid-for), intuitive content management system, blogging features and extensive app store all allow you to create not just a storefront but a professional, multi-page website.

-The aesthetics are good, and the results can be pretty impressive, but ultimately it’s not a substitute for a proper website.
+The aesthetics are good and the results can be pretty impressive, but in my view, an Ecwid Instant Site is not a substitute for a proper website.

 The main advantage of the ‘Instant Site’ feature is that it allows a beginner to put something together and sell products really quickly — it’s a really good option for starting a side hustle with.